 Pipeline Crossing Surveys

-Storm Geomatics were tasked with tracing fuel pipelines at various locations across the country from Gatwick to Bristol where the pipelines cross rivers for an international client.
-The purpose of these surveys is to assess the state of a dynamic physical landscape around an economically and environmentally sensitive asset, to show that they are safely buried or suspended and that they are not at immediate risk of damage.
+Storm Geomatics were tasked with tracing fuel pipelines for an international client at river crossing locations across the country from Gatwick to Bristol.
+The purpose of these surveys is to assess the state of a dynamic physical landscape around an economically and environmentally sensitive asset, to show that the assets are safely buried or dangerously suspended and that they are not at immediate risk of damage.
 So far, the surveys have had a variety of challenges including fast, varied water levels, steep unstable banks, and dense vegetation.

-These topographic, pipe tracing and bank stability surveys were conducted on behalf of Exxon Mobil/Esso through Storm’s client Fisher German.
-The work undertaken spans 12 sites across 4 separate Fuel pipelines, covering the South of England.
-Topographic surveys and pipe tracing were undertaken on the bank tops and the riverbed around the pipe crossing, this data helped produced cross sectional information at client specified locations too.
-The survey purpose was to assess active erosion or deposition occurring within the site extent that may impact the covering depth or support structure integrity of the pipeline.
-Additionally, Bank stability assessments were conducted to determine the bank make up and give an indication to its behavioural characteristics to predict failure likelihood and susceptibility to the erosive forces of the river.
+These topographic, pipe tracing and bank stability surveys were conducted on behalf of Storm’s client Fisher German.
+The work undertaken spans 12 sites across 4 separate fuel pipelines, covering the South of England.
+Topographic surveys and pipe tracing were undertaken on the bank tops and the riverbed around the pipe crossing, this data helped produce cross sectional information at client specified locations.
+The survey purpose was to assess active erosion or deposition occurring within the site extent that may impact the covering depth or support structural integrity of the pipeline.
+Additionally, bank stability assessments were conducted to determine the bank make up to give an indication to its behavioural characteristics to predict failure likelihood and susceptibility to the erosive forces of the river.

 Fast and deep flows were a hazard that surveyors faced on a few occasions with some sites requiring a revisit.
 Safety is always the most important aspect of any work Storm Geomatics undertake.
 At one site the water level had dropped about 2.5m upon the team’s return visit enabling them to capture more detailed data than anticipated from the initial visit and in a far safer manner.
 This rapid change of conditions also highlighted why Storm’s survey was so important to the security of the pipelines in the future.

-Logistics challenged the surveyors meaning the team needed to be flexible with what sites and when due to site conditions, client availability and landowner permissions.
-This meant clear communication of contingency plans and conveyance of progress between multiple parties across both of Storm Geomatics’ Offices and numerous client contacts.
+Logistics were challenging due to site conditions, client availability and landowner permissions.
+This meant clear communication of contingency plans and conveyance of progress between multiple parties across the two Storm Geomatics’ Offices and numerous client contacts.
 However, this was managed efficiently, and the client has commented on how happy they were with Storm’s communication throughout the project.